2DegreesWest/OSDownloadsAPI/README.md

 datasets and that would also be quick and easy to process within different tools -- arriving at a simple csv format.
-The csv file stores the latest version date of your datasets which are then compared against the latest product version dates.
+The csv file stores the latest version date of your datasets which are then compared against the latest product version dates via the API.

 All the user has to do is: